Friday, February 14, 2025

 It always thrilled me when he called my home, out of the blue, to discuss favorite cartoonists of his childhood, or strip characters' names he forgot... or anything else related to comics.
 (Including his opinions on contemporary cartoonists and strips... which I will never share.)

-Two full years -- I though enough time -- before Peanuts' anniversary, I wrote to Sparky, inquiring about the possibility of working on a book.
+Two full years -- I thought enough time -- before Peanuts' anniversary, I wrote to Sparky, inquiring about the possibility of working on a book.
 Well, it had already been arranged, he wrote back; and "It's too bad because I know you and I could have done something really good."

 Well, Sparky, we had, already.
 You sparked up my life in myriad ways.
 As you did with an entire generation, and more generations to come.